jamesbombeelu/jellyfin-react/README.md

 </a>
 </p>

-This is an experimental web client for Jellyfin based on Vue.js.
-We welcome all contributions and pull requests!
-If you have a larger feature in mind please open an issue so we can discuss the implementation before you start.
+This is an experimental web client for Jellyfin based on React.
+This is just a fun little project for me to practice some of my React skills

 ## Requirements